danichini/EzNodeServer/README.md

 # EzNodeServer MySQL sequelize

-this Branch is used for MySQL database (incomplete)
+this Branch is used for practice purpose using MySQL databases with sequelize